-2-D Art II (A40042)

-Recommended: 2-D Art I
+2-D Art II (A40042) 1 semester, 1 credit Recommended: 2-D Art I

 Students in 2-D Art II build on the sequential learning experiences of 2-D Art I. Students will engage in learning experiences that explore art history, art criticism, and studio production.
 Counts as a Fine Art credit for the AHD.